On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Introduction

-Electromagnetic interference (EMI) represents one of the primary challenges associated with the practical deployment of RISs~\cite{Emil2021electromagnetic}.
+Electromagnetic interference (EMI) represents one of the primary challenges associated with practical RIS deployment~\cite{Emil2021electromagnetic, middleton2007statistical}.
 EMI comprises uncontrollable wireless signals originating from both human-made and natural sources.
-Since RIS elements are unable to reflect signals selectively, ambient interference such as EMI are also reflected along with the desired transmitted signal.
+Since an RIS is unable to reflect signals selectively, ambient interference such as EMI is also reflected along with the desired transmitted signal.
 This is further exacerbated in indoor factory environments as the operation of heavy machinery and other industrial equipment generates EMI~\cite{StenumgaardMachineEMI}.
-Recent studies have shown that EMI negatively impacts the performance of RIS-aided systems and cannot be neglected, especially as the number of reflecting elements increases~\cite{middleton2007statistical}.
 Moreover, due to the close placement of RIS elements, spatial correlation among the associated channels becomes practically unavoidable~\cite{chandra2022downlink}.

-In addition, to ensure comprehensive coverage and effectively support distributed users in complex indoor layouts, factories can deploy multiple RIS units close to each other.
+At the same time, to ensure comprehensive coverage and effectively support distributed users in complex indoor layouts, factories can deploy multiple RIS units close to each other.
 Due to this close arrangement, signals may reflect from one RIS unit to another before reaching a receiver, leading to inter-RIS reflections (IRR).
-These reflections should not be neglected, as they can act as additional EMI sources~\cite{nguyen2022leveraging}.
-Therefore, it is also essential to evaluate the impact of IRR on the performance of an RIS-aided wireless system.

-The true potential of RIS lies in phase optimization, which involves adjusting the reflection coefficients of the RIS elements to enhance the desired signal and improve overall signal strength and coverage.
-In multi-user systems, phase optimization can be employed to steer signals toward intended receivers, while interference can be mitigated to a certain extent through interference-aware optimization strategies.